WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 Footnotes should use the following formatting as the link, and then as the linked text
 Link: `[^(1, 2, 3, etc.)]`
 Linked text: `[^(1, 2, 3, etc.)]: Linked text`

+The order of footnotes does not matter; upon rendering the site, Jekyll/JTD will add the footnotes in order of appearance in the document.
+For example, if you add a bunch of footnotes through the document, but then later add footnote 9 at the very top, 9 will be come 1 on the website, 1 will become 2, etc.

 Before the linked text in the foot notes, include a line break with `---` or `----`.